cloudflare/cloudflare-docs/content/magic-wan/_partials/connector/_create-site.md

 4. Add a name and description for your new site.
 5. Under **Connector**, select **Add Connector**.
 This will show you a list of Magic WAN Connector devices associated with your account. $3
 6. If you have more than one Connector, choose the one that corresponds to the site you are creating.
 Connectors are identified by a serial number, also known as a service tag.
 Use this information to choose the right Connector.
 Select **Add Connector** when you are ready to proceed.
-7. The Connector will be added to your site with an **Interrupt service window** defined.
-This is the time period when the Magic WAN Connector software can update, which may result in interruption to existing connections.
+7. The Connector will be added to your site with an **Interrupt window** defined.
+The interrupt window is the time period when the Magic WAN Connector software can update, which may result in interruption to existing connections.
 You can change this later.
-Refer to [Interrupt Service Window](/magic-wan/configuration/connector/maintenance/interrupt-service-window/) for more details.
+Refer to [Interrupt window](/magic-wan/configuration/connector/maintenance/interrupt-service-window/) for more details on how to define when the Connector can update its systems.
 8. Select **Next** to proceed to creating your WAN and LAN networks.

 ### 2. Create a WAN